 Havre itself, home to popular former governor Brian Schweitzer, is engaging and also a little rowdy.
 Numerous poker clubs (everything has “casino” tacked onto it) and cowboy bars line the compact downtown area, underneath which is a defunct underground world of illicit bordellos and opium dens, all part of the whiskey trail that flourished a century ago and again during Prohibition, when copious quantities of bathtub gin from Canada, a stone’s throw north, were run through.
 Relaxed but informative tours ($15) are available through Havre Beneath the Streets (120 3rd Ave., 406/265-8888).

-Along 1st Street (US-2) you’ll find all the usual fast-food suspects, as well as the fresher Lunch Box deli/café (213 3rd Ave., 406/265-6588), south of US-2.
-For a place to stay, the plushest of Havre’s handful of motels is the Best Western Great Northern Inn (1345 1st St., 406/265-4200, $90 and up).
+Along 1st Street (US-2) you’ll find all the usual fast-food suspects, as well as a fresher deli-café, the Lunch Box (213 3rd Ave., 406/265-6588), south of US-2.
+For a place to stay, the plushest of Havre’s handful of motels is the Best Western PLUS Great Northern Inn (1345 1st St., 406/265-4200, $90 and up).